 Be aware of board-specific designs.
 For example, the Burton Fish is a powder board, which you would normally have you riding a longer board.
 However, The Fish has an agressive taper at the tail and a mighty setback for the stance: it’s designed to be ridden at your ‘regular’ length whilst still giving excellent float.

-Both The House and Dogfunk have decent sizing guides.
+The House have decent sizing guides.
 The House opens with an equation based on rider height; it’s interesting, but they cover the other aspects too.
-I prefer Dogfunk’s guide as it reinforces the need to think about your riding style first.
-If you still want to read more, they’re worth checking out for sure.
+We have some gear discounts for them if you head over to that page.

 Still hungry, there’s another video from The House.
 Whilst it is based around the general idea of height: chin to nose, shoulder to chin, etc. It’s not bad as a rough guide.